 Example of non-measurable lesions in a patient with lymphangitis carcinomatosa and another patient with ascites.

-Lytic or mixed lytic-blastic bone metastases with identifiable soft tissue component can be considered as measurable lesions if they meet the measurability criteria.
+According to RECIST 1.1. only lytic or mixed lytic-blastic bone metastases with identifiable soft tissue component can be considered as measurable lesions if they meet the measurability criteria.

 The left CT image is of a 80-year-old male with osteoblastic bone metastases of a non-small-cell lung carcinoma.